boralyl/boralyl.github.io/_posts/2022-01-23-google_maps_sdk_authorization_failure.md

 _TLDR_: Don't wrap your values in your `local.properties` in quotes.

-**UPDATE 2022-02-15:** It looks like I'm not the only one who has run into this problem: https://github.com/google/secrets-gradle-plugin/issues/46
+**UPDATE 2022-02-15:** It looks like I'm not the only one who has run into [this problem](https://github.com/google/secrets-gradle-plugin/issues/46).
 Quotes will now automatically be removed in [version 2.0.1](https://github.com/google/secrets-gradle-plugin/releases/tag/v2.0.1).